 Books That Have Inspired Us

-In honour of World Book Day, the Ultimate Library team started thinking about books, and how and in what ways they have inspired us over our many collective years as committed bookworms.
+In honour of World Book Day, the Ultimate Library team started thinking about the books that have inspired us, and how and in what ways they have done so over our many collective years as committed bookworms.
 This book list contains a selection from each of us on a title that has inspired us, made us want to do better and live better.
 Reading can spark the imagination in so many ways, and that’s what these titles have done for us.
 We hope you enjoy them and maybe even end up feeling inspired yourself.
 Happy World Book Day everyone!

 A witty and passionate exploration of all that coral has to tell us about the past, present and future of our planet and humankind.
 I also love it for the best evocation of desert island life past and present.
 At a time when we are thinking about how best to value and protect our planet, this book is a celebration of all that is fascinating about nature.